-Selling Restrictions and Transfer Restrictions.....
+Selling Restrictions and Transfer Restrictions

-For a description of certain restrictions on offers, sales and deliveries of Trust Certificates and on the distribution of offering material in the United States of America, the EEA, the United Kingdom, Saudi Arabia, the State of Qatar (including the Qatar Financial Centre), the Kingdom of Bahrain, the United Arab Emirates (excluding the Abu Dhabi Global Market and the Dubai International Financial Centre), the Abu Dhabi Global Market, the Dubai International Financial Centre, the Cayman Islands, Japan, Hong Kong, Republic of Korea ("Korea"), Singapore, Malaysia, State of Kuwait ("Kuwait"), Switzerland, Indonesia, Brunei, Republic of Italy ("Italy") and such other restrictions as may be required in connection with the offering and sale of the Trust Certificates.
+For a description of certain restrictions on offers, sales and deliveries of Trust Certificates and on the distribution of offering material in the United States of America, the EEA, the United Kingdom, Saudi Arabia, the State of Qatar (including the Qatar Financial Centre), the Kingdom of Bahrain, the United Arab Emirates (excluding the Dubai International Financial Centre), the Dubai International Financial Centre, the Cayman Islands, Japan, Hong Kong, Republic of Korea ("Korea"), Singapore, Malaysia, State of Kuwait ("Kuwait"), Switzerland, Indonesia, Brunei, Republic of Italy ("Italy") and such other restrictions as may be required in connection with the offering and sale of the Trust Certificates.
 See "Subscription and Sale".